Wrist Pain? 8 Ways to Treat Carpal Tunnel Syndrome

 Rearrange your desk

 Computer use is a common culprit of carpal tunnel issues.
 You can help reduce your risk of carpal tunnel symptoms by setting up your desk area ergonomically.
-“Make sure your wrists are well supported, you aren’t having to reach forward for the mouse or keyboard, and your shoulders and elbows are resting in a comfortable position,” says Rachel Girrens, MD and DC, of ICT Muscle & Joint Clinic in Kansas.
+“Make sure your wrists are well supported, you aren’t having to reach forward for the mouse or keyboard, and your shoulders and elbows are resting in a comfortable position,” says Rachel Girrens, MD, of ICT Muscle & Joint Clinic in Wichita, Kansas.
 Your shoulders should not be shrugged and your elbows should be bent around 90 degrees as you type.
 Try these home remedies for carpal tunnel treatment that actually work.

 Massage away the pain

 When your wrist is feeling uncomfortable from carpal tunnel syndrome symptoms, massaging can be helpful, Dr. Girrens says.
 Gently rub the tendons at the base of your wrist with your thumb, whenever you feel pain.
 Also, learn more about self-massage techniques.

 These simple stretches relieve the pressure on your carpal tunnel and can be done anytime during the day.
 “Put your hand on a table or a wall with all the fingers and thumb spread out,” recommends Nick Buratovich, a naturopathic doctor and professor of naturopathic medicine at Southwest College of Naturopathic Medicine.
 “Lean your forearm forward over the back of your hand and apply downward (table) or forward (wall) pressure for several minutes several times a day.”
 Check out these other stretching exercises to de-stress at work.